Maninder-cell/FieldPilot-backend/docs/PRODUCT_VISION.md

-# FieldPilot - AI-Powered Multi-Tenant Facility & Equipment Management SaaS
+# FieldRino - AI-Powered Multi-Tenant Facility & Equipment Management SaaS

 A next-generation cloud-based facility management platform built with Django REST Framework and Next.js.
-FieldPilot is a multi-tenant SaaS solution designed for organizations of all sizes to manage facilities, equipment, maintenance operations, and technician teams with AI-powered insights and predictive maintenance capabilities.
+FieldRino is a multi-tenant SaaS solution designed for organizations of all sizes to manage facilities, equipment, maintenance operations, and technician teams with AI-powered insights and predictive maintenance capabilities.

 ## Overview

-FieldPilot is a subscription-based, enterprise-grade facility management platform that revolutionizes equipment maintenance operations through intelligent automation, real-time analytics, and seamless mobile-first experiences.
+FieldRino is a subscription-based, enterprise-grade facility management platform that revolutionizes equipment maintenance operations through intelligent automation, real-time analytics, and seamless mobile-first experiences.
 Built on a scalable multi-tenant architecture, each organization operates in complete data isolation with customizable workflows, white-label capabilities, and enterprise integrations.

 ## Technology Stack